MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/New-MgBetaGroup.md

 Create a new group as specified in the request body.
 You can create one of the following groups: This operation returns by default only a subset of the properties for each group.
 These default properties are noted in the Properties section.
-To get properties that are _not_ returned by default, do a GET operation and specify the properties in a `$select` OData query option.
+To get properties that are not returned by default, do a GET operation and specify the properties in a $select OData query option.
-**Note**: To create a team, first create a group then add a team to it, see create team.
+Note: To create a team, first create a group then add a team to it, see create team.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgGroup](/powershell/module/Microsoft.Graph.Groups/New-MgGroup?view=graph-powershell-1.0)

 ## SYNTAX